sab-viewer/sab-viewer/README.md

 * provide TUI (to make it usable via SSH).
 * probably provide mode "with cursor"
 * probably support work with binary files (e.g. hex view, search)
-* maybe implement cashing of bigger window around the visible window (to make work with neighbour text smoother).
+* maybe implement cashing of bigger area around the visible window (to make work with neighbour text smoother).
 If we do it, we probably need to implement pagination to be able to "learn"/"forget" parts of text in pieces.
-* maybe keep Reader, which cursor is at the end of current visible window (or cache) to avoid need to "skip", when just scrolling forward.
-How to move backwards (probably switch to RandomAccessFile)?
+* maybe keep Reader object, maintaining file cursor at the end of current visible window (or cache) to avoid need to "skip" from beginning of the file.
+Probably switch to FileChannel/SeekableByteChannel to allow forward? and backward movement of the file cursor.